The Hidden Power of What We Give and Take

 How do I know if I'm giving too much?

-When you consistently feel resentful, taken advantage of, or like you're always initiating contact or favors
+Every time you consistently feel resentful, taken advantage of, or like you're always initiating contact or favors

 When you consistently feel resentful, taken advantage of, or like you're always initiating contact or favors, it’s a clear signal that the exchange is imbalanced.
+Healthy relationships, whether personal or professional, have a natural give-and-take rhythm.
 If you’re the only one contributing energy, time, or resources over a long period, it’s not an exchange—it’s a donation.
-Healthy relationships, whether personal or professional, have a natural give-and-take rhythm.
 Pay attention to these feelings; they are your internal compass indicating that a conversation or boundary reassessment is needed.

 How do I handle an exchange that feels permanently imbalanced?